EDITORIALS

 A pen and paper or whiteboard can work, but they're easy to lose or accidentally erase.
 Many teams find starting with a list in a spreadsheet is the best approach.
 It's simple, shareable, and gets the job done.

-When spreadsheets start becoming unwieldy due to formatting issues or growing complexity, you might consider upgrading to a tool like Testpad.
-It's perfect for managing tests as checklists, offering more power than a spreadsheet without the complexity of traditional test management tools.
+When spreadsheets start becoming unwieldy due to formatting issues or growing complexity, you might consider upgrading to Testpad – an easy to use test management tool built around checklists.
+It offers more power than a spreadsheet without the complexity of traditional test management tools.

-Remember, sanity testing is about quick, efficient checks.
+Remember, it's about quick, efficient checks.
 Avoid over-engineering your process with complex systems.
 The key is to keep it simple and choose a tool that aligns with your team's needs and workflow.

 The bottom line?
 Start simple.
 Use what works for your team.
 And only add complexity when it truly adds value to your sanity testing process.